Aix-les-Bains-Le Revard station

-Aix-les-Bains or Aix-les-Bains–Le Revard is a railway station located in Aix-les-Bains, Savoie, south-eastern France.
+Aix-les-Bains (/fr/), officially Aix-les-Bains-Le Revard (/fr/), is a railway station located in Aix-les-Bains, Savoie, southeastern France.
 The station was opened in 1856 and is located on the Culoz–Modane railway and Aix-les-Bains–Annemasse railway.
 The train services are operated by SNCF.

 Train services

 The following services call at Aix-les-Bains-Le Revard As of 2022: